casper-network/docs-archive/part-a/01-abstract-consensus.md

 1. Define suitable $fc$ function.
 2. Prove the finality theorem for $fc$.

-On our way to CasperLabs blockchain we expect to see a diversity of finality criterions to be discovered and used.
-As of September 2019 we have been working with 3 finality criterions (so far):
+On our way to CasperLabs blockchain we expect to see a diversity of finality criteria to be discovered and used.
+As of September 2019 we have been working with 3 finality criteria (so far):

 - E-clique
 - The Inspector